 Who Needs to Know About Assets?

-Assets are at the heart of any business’ finances, so business owners and members of a company’s finance team need to understand their company’s assets intimately.
+Assets are at the heart of any business’s finances, so business owners and members of a company’s finance team need to understand their company’s assets intimately.
 Accountants, in particular, must have a strong understanding of assets and how they affect a company’s finances.
 Accounting often involves looking at the relationships between assets and other key metrics of a business’s finances, like revenue, liabilities, and equity.

 Types of Assets